7 best scholarships for children of veterans

 5. Wings Over America Scholarship

 Children of current or former U.S. Navy personnel may apply for one of the many scholarships Wings Over America offers.
-In addition to a traditional four-year college, Wings Over America covers community college and trade and technical school.
-The scholarships consider six factors: academic achievement, extracurriculars, work experience, community service, recommendations and essays.
+In addition to a traditional four-year college, Wings Over America covers community college and trade and technical schools.
+The scholarships consider five factors: academic achievement, extracurriculars and community service, work experience, recommendations and essays.

 6. Children of the Wounded Scholarship